rust-lang/book/nostarch/chapter04.md

 Here’s the compiler error:

 ```
-$ cargo run
-   Compiling ownership v0.1.0 (file:///projects/ownership)
-error[E0502]: cannot borrow `s` as mutable because it is also borrowed as immutable
+error[E0502]: cannot borrow `s` as mutable because it is also borrowed as
+immutable
   --> src/main.rs:18:5
    |
 16 |     let word = first_word(&s);